 Some of the characters who participated in the past:

 - When Col. Thomas Polk isn’t busy reading the Mecklenburg Declaration of Independence at the square on May 20th, you’ll find him at Settlers’ telling of founding our fair city and his Revolutionary War exploits.

 - You will meet Mary, the wife of Joel Baldwin the hatter; his is the oldest grave in the cemetery.

 - Don’t miss the northeast corner of Settlers’ that was reserved for “our servants”, a euphemism for slaves.
 None of those graves are marked, and most never were.
 There you’ll encounter Aggie and Cherry who were enslaved at Rosedale.

 - At Elmwood you’ll see Dr. Annie Alexander, the South’s first licensed female physician; a former mayor named for the Swamp Fox and a circus trainer mauled to death by his elephant.
-You’ve probably passed by St. Mary’s Chapel many times, and may know it was once part of Thompson’s Orphanage.
-Now you can learn of the marvelous adventure Thompson’s founder had early in his life.

 - If you’re familiar with the bold and colorful collages of Romare Bearden, you’ll want to meet his great-grandmother who inspired him.

 - Some portrayers will appear as their own ancestors telling stories they learned firsthand.

 - Meet the Victorian funeral director.
 He and his wife can help you plan your own funeral in the romanticized way of that time.